 Implicit in several mask metrics is the identification of a threshold value for which the system determines a given pixel to be modified.
-This threshold can be determined by the system or using the reference data as an oracle to determine the threshold.
-For the NC2017, the following names designate the rule used to determine the threshold.
+Systems are expected to provide a single threshold to be used for all masks; however, other thresholds using the reference data as an oracle can be used.
+For the MFC2018, the following names designate the rule used to determine the threshold, which separates manipulated and non-manipulated pixels.
 These names will be used as a prefix to the measurement name, for example "Actual MCC".